Hugo Ottensen

-Héctor Hugo Ottensen Bravo (25 August 1946 – 29 August 2020), known as Hugo Ottensen, was a Chilean football player who played as a forward for clubs in Chile, Guatemala and El Salvador.
+Héctor Hugo Ottensen Bravo (25 August 1946 – 29 August 2020), known as Hugo Ottensen, was a Chilean footballer who played as a forward for clubs in Chile, Guatemala and El Salvador.

 Career

 As a child, Ottensen was with Club Santiago Bueras, where he coincided with his later fellow in Antofagasta Portuario, Germán Puchi.
 Ottensen played for both O'Higgins and Antofagasta Portuario in the top level of the Chilean football.

 Then, he moved abroad and played for Águila in El Salvador and Cementos Novella in Guatemala before joining Alianza, where he coincided with his compatriots Enrique Iturra and Miguel Hermosilla between 1974 and 1977.
 As an achievement, he became the top goalscorer of the 1976 Copa Fraternidad with 8 goals.

 After he played for Independiente Nacional and Chalatenango.

 Personal life

 Ottensen made his home in El Salvador and died of heart attack on 29 August 2020.